Kurt Hummel: Season 6

 At the start of the season, Kurt who has broken up with Blaine, returns to Lima because he still loves Blaine.
 When he returns, he meets up with Blaine and says that he wants them to get back together.
-Unfortunately, Blaine says that he is dating someone - Dave Karofsky.
-Kurt starts dating an older guy Walter who he met online.
+Blaine replies that he is dating Dave Karofsky.
+Kurt starts dating an older man, Walter, who he met online.
 Sue Sylvester, who ships “Klaine”, locks them in an elevator and doesn't let them out until they kiss.
 After a few hours pass, they share a passionate kiss and agree that it doesn't mean anything.

 At Rachel's party, they sing a duet and afterwards Blaine kisses him.
 Blaine still loves Kurt so he breaks up with Dave.
 Blaine went to confess his love for Kurt but because Kurt is dating Walter he scraps the idea.
 Before Brittany's and Santana's wedding Kurt tells Blaine that he still loves him and wants them to get back together.
 Blaine says the same thing and they kiss.
 They go to the wedding as a couple.
 At the wedding Santana and Brittany insist that they should get married.
 At first they think it's a crazy idea but at the two's insistence, Kurt and Blaine get married alongside them.
 In 2020, they are still married and are a celebrity couple.
 Rachel is pregnant with their child, who is assumed to be a girl.